ur-cs-courses/course-project-silver-bullet/docs/user-guide/USER_GUIDE.md

     medium: ["room_name", ...]
     small: ["room_name", ...]
 ```
 Specify the number of robots of each type you have.
 Specify the names of the rooms in your buildings in their respective lists based on their size.
+If you have none of a certain type of robot, please enter `0` for that field.
+If you have no rooms of a certain size, you can leave an empty list as `[]`.
 The file is already populated with example values for your reference.

 ## Running the Program